friendster analytics

 Why Your Tone Matters

 Using a calm, gentle voice is more effective than being harsh.
-Harsh tones often escalate behavior.
+Harsh tones often escalate behavior in a toddler.
 Think of how you would feel if someone spoke to you angrily when you were already upset.
 A calm approach builds trust and teaches emotional regulation.

 Consider This Scenario: Imagine you go to a bank and are denied access to your money.
 If the teller shouts "No, because I said so," your frustration increases.
 However, if the teller explains the issue calmly and offers a solution, you're more likely to stay composed.
 The same applies to children.